NQRLabs/Apoculus/README.md

 - Avoid thin, delicate fonts

 **Images:**
-- High-contrast images work best
+- Grayscale images with good contrast work best
-- Silhouettes and simple shapes are easier to see
-- Color images are automatically converted using dithering
+- Color images are automatically converted to grayscale with auto-leveling
-- Use "Invert Alpha" if your subject should be transparent instead of the background
-- Images with existing alpha transparency are preserved as-is
+- **PNG images with transparency** - Transparent backgrounds automatically stay at background depth
+- Use **Direct Mapping** for simple, evenly-lit images
+- Use **Shadow-Aware** for images with strong shadows or uneven lighting
+- Adjust **Depth Gamma** (0.6-1.4) to control how midtones map to depth
+- Use "Invert Depth" to reverse depth mapping (useful for inverted subjects like white-on-black logos)
+- Transparent pixels always remain at background depth, even when inverted
-- Simple logos, icons, and text work great
+- Photographs, logos, icons, and text all work well
-- Avoid very detailed or noisy photographs (dithering may lose detail)
+- Auto-level correction helps with washed-out or low-contrast images
+- Simple shapes are easier to see in 3D than complex patterns

 **Composition:**
 - Start with one or two layers